Abigail (Final Fight): Critical reception

 Others focused primarily on his design and potential.
 Nick Valdez of Destructoid pointed out that Abigail's design was not as bad as initially shown, as Capcom had seemingly used the larger version of his character from his by his V-Trigger.
-Instead while he acknowledged early reactions had been negative he found himself liking the character due to how "how big, dumb, and goofy" he was, and felt his character was different enough from similar fighters to warrant inclusion in the game.
+Instead while he acknowledged early reactions had been negative he found himself liking the character due to how "big, dumb, and goofy" he was, and felt his character was different enough from similar fighters to warrant inclusion in the game.
 Ozzie Mejia of Shack News made similar comparisons, though stated while those characters were more traditional grapplers, relying on grabbing and throwing the opponent, "Abigail [...] is a mack truck, eager to steamroll".
 He further examined how the character was taken by the different parts of the fighting game community, particularly from the competitive aspect where many professional players experimented with the character.

 Virginia Glaze in an article for Red Bull's eSports website described Abigail as a unique character it was impossible to be neutral towards in the series.
 Elaborating, she stated "Abigail's entire mantra as a character is how over-the-top he is", emphasized by his large height and ability to reflect projectiles.
 She further observed that characters like him received a frustrated, negative response often from professional players on social media, even as crowds took a heavy liking to seeing him in action and even emulated his mannerisms as celebratory gestures during matches.
 She attributed this to how some saw large characters in fighting games as getting "unearned" victories, with players being seen as carried by the strengths of their characters instead of skill.
 This was corroborated by Rick Thiher, organizer of the tournament "Combo Breaker", who pointed out expectations of long, uninterrupted combo strings of attacks being the accepted metagame led to viewers feeling such powerful characters were "unfair".
 He further pointed out the weakness of such larger characters, particularly in being slower and larger targets, was something not readily apparent, adding that while they appeared strong on paper, "paper overviews rarely convey the patience, spacing, conditioning, and comfort level with risk/reward that make these characters challenging to play".